 The plaintiffs appealed the lower court’s grant of summary judgment, providing the court with an opportunity to review this rule and the evidence that a plaintiff must present to overcome the presumption against a duty between an insurer and an insured.
 The facts in the record showed that the insurer did not make any representations or assertions and that the discussion between the parties was routine.
 The appellate court cited prior cases discussing this rule and situations in which a special circumstance did arise, such as when an insurance agent convinced the plaintiffs to purchase a policy but then failed to inform them that the application was rejected.
 In another case, the court found a special circumstance existed when the plaintiffs made specific inquiries regarding the sufficiency of policy limits, and the agent made assurances regarding the sufficiency of those limits.

 Comparatively, the plaintiff testified that he had three conversations with the insurer about the insurance before the accident giving rise to the dispute.
 One conversation was about adjusting coverage for new cars, the second was about reporting accidents, and the third was about purchasing a separate umbrella policy.
 Since none of these conversations involved underinsured motorist coverage or specific questions about the adequacy of the plaintiff’s policy, the appellate court upheld the grant of summary judgment.

 If you were injured in a car accident, there are many reasons why it is in your best interest to consult a Boston motor vehicle accident lawyer.
-At the Law Offices of Michael O. Smith, we provide dedicated and personalized legal guidance to victims and their families throughout Massachusetts.
+At the Mass Injury Group, we provide dedicated and personalized legal guidance to victims and their families throughout Massachusetts.
 Contact us today at 617-263-0060 or contact us online to set up your free consultation to learn more about how we can assist you with claiming the compensation and getting the fair treatment that you deserve.